Skip to main content

 Boiling point: not available

-Cannabigerol (CGB) is non-psychoactive and has been shown to stimulate the growth of new brain cells, even in older people.
-CBG also stimulates bone growth, it has antibacterial, anti-tumor effects and is effective for insomnia.
-It can change the overall effects of cannabis.
+Cannabigerol (CBG) is non-psychoactive and has been shown to stimulate the growth of new brain cells, even in older people.
+CBG also stimulates bone growth, has antibacterial and antitumor properties, and can help with insomnia.
+It can alter the overall effects of cannabis.

 CBC

-Cannabichromene is also non-psychoactive and has been shown to be approximately ten times more effective than CBD in treating anxiety and stress.
-At the same time, inflammation can be treated and pain relieved.
-CBC is also antiviral and anti-tumor.
-CBC has also been shown to stimulate the growth of bone tissue.
+Cannabichromene (CBC) is also non-psychoactive and has proven to be about ten times more effective than CBD in treating anxiety and stress.
+It can also be used to treat inflammation and relieve pain.
+CBC is also antiviral and antitumor.
+Furthermore, it has been shown to stimulate bone tissue growth.